andersfylling/snowflake/README.md

 If you're creating an API that sends JSON, the snowflake will automatically be converted to/from a string for you.

-### Build constraints
-if you want the Snowflake.Date() method to parse snowflakes based on the twitter epoch, you can do `go build -tags=snowflake_twitter`.
-The default behaviour will use the Discord epoch.

 ### Benchmarks

 ```markdown